Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 This simulation was repeated for 5 WDM channels with the system architecture of Fig.~\ref{fig:fiber-system}.
 Here, low-pass filters and ROADMs are placed at the end of each fiber segment.
 The spectral efficiency in this case is obviously lower due to the inter-channel interference.
 Here too, NFT and FFT-based backpropagation produce approximately the same results.

-From Fig.~\ref{fig:capacity-contin} it follows that at low \text{SNRs} NFT and backpropagation achieve about the same rates.
-As the \SNR\ is increased, the spectral efficiency of backpropagation degrades due to ISI (if memory is not accounted for) or inter-channel interference (inevitably).
-We conjecture that the spectral efficiency of the NFT scheme will grow further due to its inherent immunity to cross-talk, provided that users are multiplexed appropriately in the nonlinear frequency domain.
-We have not yet simulated the spectral efficiency at \text{SNRs} beyond that of Fig.~\ref{fig:capacity-contin} due to the large numerical complexity involved.
-The potential advantage of NFDM thus remains to be illustrated.
+From Fig.~\ref{fig:capacity-contin} it follows that at low \SNRs\ NFT and backpropagation achieve about the same rates.
+As the \SNR\ is increased, the spectral efficiency of backpropagation degrades due to ISI (under the commonly-assumed isolated symbol detection, in which the memory is not accounted for) or inter-channel interference (in a network scenario).
+However, the spectral efficiency of the NFT scheme may be higher due to its inherent immunity to cross-talk, provided that users are multiplexed appropriately in the nonlinear frequency domain in a multiuser setup; see Section~\ref{sec:nfdm-rates}.

+We have not yet simulated the spectral efficiency at \SNRs\ beyond those shown in Figs.~\ref{fig:capacity-contin} (a)--(b) due to high numerical complexity.
+Up to the \SNR s $25-30$ dB shown in Figs. \ref{fig:capacity-contin} (a)--(b) signals only have a continuous spectrum.
+This made simulations doable.
+Beyond these \SNR s, discrete mass points start to appear.
+This is in fact the SNR level where the nonlinearity starts to become significant (because, in the focusing regime, the discrete spectrum is the component of the NFT which is primarily responsible for the nonlinearity).